-Commercial scheduled air travel is among the safest modes of transportation; the 2019 lifetime odds of dying as an aircraft passenger in the United States were too small to calculate.
+Commercial scheduled air travel is among the safest modes of transportation; the 2020 lifetime odds of dying as an aircraft passenger in the United States were too small to calculate.
 The disruptions resulting from the COVID-19 pandemic dramatically impacted commercial air travel in 2020.
 Miles flown by commercial scheduled airlines decreased 57% in 2020 compared to 2019.
-Reflecting this decrease in miles flown, preliminary estimates of the total number of accidents involving a U.S.-registered civilian aircraft decreased from 1,347 in 2018 to 1,302 in 2019.
-The number of civil aviation deaths increased from 395 in 2018 to 452 in 2019.
-All but 8 of the 452 deaths in 2019 were onboard fatalities.
-Four of these deaths involved a commercial airline.
+Reflecting this decrease in miles flown, preliminary estimates of the total number of accidents involving a U.S. registered civilian aircraft decreased from 1,301 in 2019 to 1,139 in 2020.
+The number of civil aviation deaths decreased from 452 in 2019 to 349 in 2020.
+All but one of the 349 deaths in 2020 were onboard fatalities.
+None of these deaths involved a commercial airline.

 Use the interactive chart to explore aviation accident trends by U.S. air carrier category.
-Major airlines (scheduled service) experienced one onboard fatality and a fatal accident rate of 0.005 per 100,000 flight hours in 2019.
-This contrasts sharply with general aviation, which experienced 406 onboard deaths and a fatal accident rate of 1.049 per 100,000 flight hours.
+Major airlines (scheduled service) experienced no onboard fatality and a fatal accident rate of 0.0 per 100,000 flight hours in 2020.
+This contrasts sharply with general aviation, which experienced 323 onboard deaths and a fatal accident rate of 1.049 per 100,000 flight hours.